 Retirement and Separation

-Faculty and staff who retire, transfer to another State of Texas agency or higher education location, or leave employment for any reason must complete the retirement and separation process.
+Faculty and staff who resign, retire, transfer to another State of Texas agency or higher education location, or leave employment for any reason must complete the retirement and/or separation process.

 An exit interview or meeting is not required, but all departing employees must complete the clearance/exit form and submit it to their department manager (UNT, UNT Dallas, UNT System Administration and UNT Dallas College of Law) or campus police department (UNTHSC).

 - Find information about verification of prior state service.

 - Find the clearance, resignation or off-boarding form.

 - Find the lump sum payment request (HRM-9).

 - Find the Sick Leave Pool donation form.
 (Departing employees do not receive payment for unused sick leave; learn more.).